hakeematyab/Brain-Tumor-Detection/README.md

 - [ ] Backend
   - [ ]  Training
     - [ ] Preprocess the data
-    - [ ] Load the base YOLO V5 Model
+    - [ ] Load the base Detectron2 Model
     - [ ] Set the hyperperameters
     - [ ] Train
   - [ ] Prediction
     - [ ] Load the pre-trained model.
     - [ ] Run prediction on the uploaded image.
-    - [ ] Crop the area of predicted bounding box
-    - [ ] Send the cropped image to Google OCR
-    - [ ] Obtain the license number
-    - [ ] Send the cropped image and license number to frontend.
+    - [ ] Send the outcome to frontend.

 <!---See the [open issues](https://github.com/github_username/repo_name/issues) for a full list of proposed features (and known issues).--->